cantino/mcfly/README.md

 ## Future / Upcoming Features

 * Add screencast to README.
-* `mcfly mv` to move directories and update the history.
-* Add keyboard shortcut to delete something from the history / make it not get suggested.
+* Add `mcfly mv` or notice `mv` commands to update the history when directories change name / location.
-* Better prioritization:
-  * Optimize training by building features for every command in one pass, then caching that result.
-  * Add back propagation for multi-node networks.
+* Learn common command options and autocomplete them in the suggestion UI?
+* Sort command line args when coming up with the template matching string.
+* Possible prioritization improvements:
-  * Cross validation / test set.
+  * Cross validation / explicit training set.
   * Learn embeddings per template and use to predict the next embedding, then do approximate nearest neighbor lookup?
     * Could train by predicting whether or not one command should follow another and doing gradient descent.
-* Learn common command options and autocomplete them in the suggestion UI?
-* Sort command line args when coming up with the template matching string.
-* Allow suggesting of the last command seen if it's been a while.
-* Detect folder renames?